nitrictech/docs/docs/docs/storage/storage.md

 ### Create a bucket

-Creating buckets with the Nitric SDK is just one line when using our `config-as-code` functionality to define resources.
-In the example below we declare that our function depends on a bucket named "profiles" and needs access to be able to `read`, `write` and `delete` files in the bucket:
+Creating buckets with the Nitric SDK is just one line of code.
+In the example below we declare that our function depends on a bucket named "profiles" and needs access to `read`, `write` and `delete` files in the bucket:

 ```javascript
 import { bucket } from '@nitric/sdk';